nov30th/ha-hoho-google-media-center/README.md

 1. You need to have node-red installed in your HA.
 2. Set your media folder as following or customized and configure it in node-red later.
+3. You might need to have [HACS](https://hacs.xyz/docs/setup/download) installed to show customized buttons in UI (optional).
 ```
 homeassistant:
   media_dirs: